 The Company continues to monitor its operations and government recommendations and has made modifications to its normal operations because of the COVID-19 global pandemic.
 The Company has instituted many preventative measures and is regularly evaluating those measures and others as it continues to better understand its current and future operating environment.
 Since March 2020, except for the Company's employees located in Taiwan, the majority of its employees have worked from home around the world.
-In May 2021, with the surge in COVID-19 infections in Taiwan, the Company's Taiwan employees have begun working from home under alternating schedules.
+In May 2021, with the surge in COVID-19 infections in Taiwan, the Company's Taiwan employees began working from home under alternating schedules, fully returning to their offices in July 2021.
 The Company has maintained a substantial portion of its manufacturing operational capacity at its primary manufacturing support facility located in Hsin Chu, Taiwan where the Company's suppliers are located and where all of the Company's products are manufactured.
-Supply chain shortages and the impact of rising COVID infections in Taiwan that have recently impacted the operations of our manufacturing partners are expected to impact our fulfillment of sales in the near term, and possibly for the remainder of the calendar year.
+Supply chain shortages, the impact of ongoing and expected price increases from suppliers, including a 20% increase in the cost of wafers beginning in early calendar 2022, and the impact of COVID infections in Taiwan that have recently impacted the operations of our manufacturing partners are expected to impact our fulfillment of sales in the near term and into calendar 2022.
 Final testing of the Company's products is conducted in house.
 Shipping and receiving operations are being maintained by a skeleton crew with minimal impact.
 The Company's revenues have been and are expected to continue to be impacted by changes in customer buying patterns and communication limitations related to COVID-19 restrictions that require a significant number of its customer contacts to work from home.
-The Company's results continue to demonstrate the challenges that the Company is facing during the COVID-19 global pandemic, which has restricted the activities of the Company's sales force and distributors, reduced customer demand and caused the postponement of investment in certain customer sectors.
+The Company's financial and operational performance continues to demonstrate the challenges that the Company is facing during the COVID-19 global pandemic, which has restricted the activities of the Company's sales force and distributors, reduced customer demand and caused the postponement of investment in certain customer sectors.
 These challenges are also impacting the Company as it enters new markets and engages with target customers to sell its new APU product.
-Industry conferences and on-site training workshops, which are typically used for building a sales pipeline, have been unavailable due to COVID-19 related restrictions.
-The Company has adapted its sales strategies for the COVID-19 environment, where it cannot do face-to-face meetings and conduct secure meetings with government and defense customers, but the Company is still not operating at an optimal level.
+Industry conferences and on-site training workshops, which are typically used for building a sales pipeline, have been limited due to COVID-19 related restrictions.
+The Company has adapted its sales strategies for the COVID-19 environment, where it cannot do face-toface meetings and conduct secure meetings with government and defense customers, but the Company is still not operating at an optimal level.